AlexsLemonade/scpca-nf/internal-instructions.md

 ### Adding additional cell type references

-Adding additional organisms is handled, in part, by the `build-celltype-ref.nf` workflow.
+Adding additional references to use for cell type annotation is handled by the `build-celltype-ref.nf` workflow.

 Follow the below steps to add support for additional cell type references.
 We currently only support `celldex` and `PanglaoDB` for reference sources for `SingleR` and `CellAssign` cell type annotation, respectively.